simw/xml-to-pydantic/README.md

 external data.
 That data usually comes in JSON format or from a Python dictionary.

-To process and validate XML into pydantic models would then require two steps: convert the XML to a Python dictionary, then convert to the pydantic model.
-This libary provides a way to combine those steps.
+But to process and validate XML into pydantic models would then require two steps: convert the XML to a Python dictionary, then convert to the pydantic model.
+This libary provides a convenient way to combine those steps.

 Note: if you are using this library to parse external, uncontrolled XML, you should be aware of possible attack vectors through XML: [https://github.com/tiran/defusedxml].